Sociology Research Guide

 - Locate reliable sources and clarify keywords.

-- Pinpoint important authors, texts, ideas, and key words about the research area—knowing what the primary phrases and concepts are will help you a lot as you are searching library databases and online sources.
+- Pinpoint important authors, texts, ideas, and key words about the research area—knowing what the primary phrases and concepts are will help you a lot as you are searching through library databases and online sources.

-Global Issues in Context
+Global Issues (Gale)

-Global Issues in Contexts integrates international news, global viewpoints, reference materials, country information, primary source documents, videos, and statistics.
+Global Issues integrates international news, global viewpoints, reference materials, country information, primary source documents, videos, and statistics.
 This is a useful database when you are doing background research of searching for a topic.

 Credo Reference